StanBankras/browser-technologies-2021/README.md

 * Core functionalities
 * Browsers I will test in

+## Problem
+How do we offer a user with a poor device or browser a working photo album application, and a user with a high-end device an amazing experience within the same app?

 ## Wireframes + P/E
 ### Empty state
 <img src="https://github.com/StanBankras/browser-technologies-2021/blob/master/img/wireframes/empty-state.jpg?raw=true" alt="Empty state" height="500"/>